Strategic Foresight and Execution: Insights for the Global Executive

 Author: Adrian Alvarez, Midas’ Managing Partner

 Executive attention is a finite resource.
 By identifying the few essential variables that dictate success in a specific sector, leaders can move from generic planning to surgical execution.
 This work provides a methodology for distilling complex market dynamics into actionable strategic pillars.
-Link to the Article
+Review the methodology on Refining Strategic Focus for Market Leadership.

 Operationalizing foresight to detect and neutralize “weak signals” before they become crises.